Getting Started

 App shortcuts don't open websites

 - The App Shortcuts page needs the Companion running on the target computer.
-See Companion Setup.
+See Desktop Companion.

 IPTV/Kodi doesn't launch